2003 Togolese presidential election

 Presidential elections were held in Togo on 1 June 2003.
-The result was a victory for incumbent President Gnassingbé Eyadéma, who won 57.8% of the vote.
+The result was a victory for incumbent President Gnassingbé Eyadéma, who received 58% of the vote.
 The opposition Union of Forces for Change released their own results figures, claiming that Emmanuel Bob-Akitani had received 71% of the vote and Eyadéma just 10%.

 Results

 Gnininvi withdrew his candidacy in May but remained on the ballot paper.